Learn more about ActiveChristianity, or explore our theme pages for more

 Sins like these are part of my human nature and can sneak into my mind if I’m not watching out.
 Here is where I really realize there is a difference between not trying to do something and actively trying not to do something.
-It’s one thing to go through life and know that I’m not intentionally trying to sin.
+It’s one thing to go through life and know that I’m not intentionally trying.
 But to consciously try not to sin is something entirely different.
-That’s where the conscious battle against sin comes in.
-I need to have this conscious, active, decided battle at the forefront of my mind.
+That’s where the conscious battle against sin comes in – the spiritual warfare.
+I need to have this conscious, active, decided warfare at the forefront of my mind.
 I need to wake up every morning with a firm decision that today I will not sin.
 Today I will fight rather than sin; I will be on guard.

 Focusing on my chances

 I realize that this is something that I actually have to fight for.
-I need to take this battle seriously.
+I need to take this warfare seriously.
 Every time I am tempted to sin I am deciding where I will spend my eternity.
 It couldn’t be more serious.
 If I’m not careful to remain in a conscious need – a state of longing to change – then I can easily fall out of need.
 Suddenly it isn’t so important for me to get victory, or it doesn’t matter if I am a little impatient or a little impure.
 No, for myself it has become important that I really focus on my salvation.
 It is the reason I am on earth; the reason I was called from before the foundation of the earth was laid.
 “Work out your salvation with fear and trembling.”
 Philippians 2:12.
 Do I do that?
 Is it my greatest interest?

 For example, being more patient is something I have been working on lately.
 I pray for patience, so when situations come up that try my patience, am I really focusing on being more patient so that I can partake of more of the virtues of Christ?
 When I pray to love people more, do I then spend my time thinking good thoughts about them, so that greater love develops?
 When I’m focusing on that then I don’t even have time for judging or negative thoughts.